Working in Canada

 You apply for a SIN in person at Service Canada.
 The nearest Service Canada location from campus is: 259 Woodlawn Road West, Suite C, Guelph, Ontario

 Please be aware that there have been recent changes regarding work permit requirements.
-Visit the Citizenship and Immigration Canada website for these new regulations about working off campus as an international student.
-For clarification regarding these regulations, contact Citizenship and Immigration Canada directly.
+Visit the Immigration, Refugees, and Citizenship Canada website for these new regulations about working off campus as an international student.
+For clarification regarding these regulations, contact IRCC directly.

 What to bring to Service Canada: